quietui/quiet/docs/docs/components/avatar.md

 ### Images

 Avatars are best used with images to create a more personalized experience.
 Set the `image` attribute to any valid image URL.
+If the image fails to load, it will show characters or the default image instead.

 ```html {.example}
 <quiet-avatar label="Sky kitty" image="https://images.unsplash.com/photo-1574158622682-e40e69881006?q=80&w=256&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D"></quiet-avatar>